 |Magnificent View of Barcelona from Montjuïc|

 Now to the Olympics and what they produced in the area.
 One of the best things to do in the summer months is go and make use of the Olympic swimming pools which are up on the side of Montjuïc and are open to the public.
-During the summer they also have an event where they project movies onto the wall so you can swim and watch!
-Also in the same area is the overwhelmingly large Olympic stadium and Palau Sant Jordi.
+During the summer they also have an event where they project movies onto the wall so you can swim and watch at the same time.
+Also in the same area is the large Olympic stadium and Palau Sant Jordi.

 There are also some lovely picnic spots and an outdoor bar up on Montjuïc near the mirador which is where you can see out onto the sea.